HST rebates may apply on a new modular home

 Can I use my RRSP Home Buyers Plan for a modular home?

-Yes — if you qualify as a first-time home buyer under CRA definition, you can withdraw up to $35,000 from your RRSP tax-free for a modular home purchase on owned land.
+Yes — if you qualify as a first-time home buyer under the CRA definition, you can withdraw up to $35,000 from your RRSP tax-free for a CSA A277 modular or CSA Z240MH manufactured home purchase on owned land.
+Plan and Build Canada / federal program updates have proposed increases for 2026 — confirm the current limit with CRA at the time of withdrawal.

 What is a construction draw schedule for a modular home?